 - 1. Describe the fundamentals of cloud computing and different types of service models and deployment models. - 2.
 Explain the importance of virtualization and differentiate various types of hypervisors. - 3.
-Compare and contrast different cloud file systems and demonstrate working of map reduce model. - 4.
-Evaluate the performance of cloud computing and analyze security and resource optimization issues related to cloud computing environment.
+Analyze authentication, confidentiality and privacy issues in Cloud computing environment. - 4.
+Compare operation and economic models of various trending cloud platforms prevailing in the IT industry.